 WHY WE LIKE IT: This 1080p monitor aims to give you a more versatile viewing experience through FreeSync and G-Sync technologies.
 Its full HD screen delivers rich colors and quality visuals, with a stand that lets you adjust it vertically or horizontally.

 This Acer unit has a 1-ms response time and low input lag of 1 to 3ms.
 You might encounter some frame skipping with this model, but you can solve this issue by enabling FreeSync, and this monitor is also Nvidia G-Sync compatible.
 Meanwhile, you can turn off the overdrive option to reduce flickering.
-As part of its Vision Care technology, the 24.5-inch screen has a blue light filter and low-dimming feature.
+As part of its Vision Care technology, the 240Hz gaming monitor’s 24.5-inch screen has a blue light filter and low-dimming feature.
 During gameplay, you can enable Acer’s Aim Point for crosshair customization and its Black Boost setting to gauge your enemies better in the dark by eliminating LED backlight bleed.

-The TN display can be adjusted up to 150mm, tilted from -5 to 35 degrees, swiveled -60 to 60 degrees, and rotated 90 degrees.
+The TN panel display can be adjusted up to 150mm, tilted from -5 to 35 degrees, swiveled at -60 to 60 degrees, and rotated at 90 degrees.
 The product is equipped with a pair of two-watt speakers, a DisplayPort, HDMI 2.0, and HDMI 1.4 slots.
 The speakers aren’t the best, but you will likely opt for the best wireless gaming headset anyway.
 If you like 1080p resolution and can opt for a lower refresh rate that’s still decent for gaming, look for a good 1080p 144hz monitor.